acend/kubernetes-basics-training/content/en/docs/02/_index.md

 {{% onlyWhen rancher %}}
 {{% alert title="Note" color="primary" %}}
 Namespaces created via `kubectl` have to be assigned to the correct Rancher Project in order to be visible in the Rancher web console.
-Please ask your teacher for this assignment.
+Please ask your trainer for this assignment.
 Or you can create the Namespace directly within the Rancher web console.
 {{% /alert %}}
 {{% /onlyWhen %}}